zwave-js/node-zwave-js/docs/api/controller.md

 	S0_Legacy = 7,
 }
 ```

+> [!NOTE] These callbacks will also be called when inclusion is initiated by an inclusion controller.
+As such, the corresponding UI must not be linked to an application-initiated inclusion.

 Alternatively, the node can be pre-provisioned by providing the full DSK and the granted security classes instead of the user callbacks: